-- 1 exaggerated for people with disabilities as there is an overt focus on the specific health - 2 benefits of exercise, ignoring and stifling other possibilities of exercise experiences (Williams - 3 et al. 2017).
-Thus, when participants perceived exercise as a burden it was said to make it - 4 more difficult to persevere with an exercise regime.
-Participants spoke of how they needed to - 5 change their attitude towards exercise in order to maintain an active lifestyle and feel more - 6 positive towards being active. - 7 Attitudes and perceptions towards exercise and understanding how to exercise may - 8 also be impacted by the way healthcare professionals discuss physical activity with the - 9 patient, as one participant described: - When you are sporty, they [doctors] generally just don't really get it.
-I think they just - kind of say just stop doing this ... but it's like I need more than that, I need "this is what - I can do, this is what I can't do, this is what is going to happen" ... so basically kind of - said "don't do this and don't do that" but they haven't really said "but do this and do - 14 that".
-[Tammy, 26, OA] - 15 A lack of professional support is regularly reported as a barrier to activity (e.g. Wilcox et al. - 16 2006; Veldhuijzen van Zanten et al. 2015), however our participants' experiences portray that - support not only needs to be given but must be better tailored to the individual.
-Although - participants' received support, at times healthcare professionals (e.g. doctors or - physiotherapists) were said to have a blinkered approach, preferring to offer surgery over - 20 exercise management.
-Research has demonstrated that patients with arthritis are less likely to - 21 engage in regular exercise if they do not discuss it with their rheumatologist (Iversen, Eaton, - and Daltroy 2004).
-Therefore, it is important for healthcare professionals to address exercise - and combat possible negative beliefs (Larkin, Kennedy, et al. 2017).
-By reinforcing to - 24 patients what they cannot do this may emphasise a negative stigma towards arthritis and - 25 physical activity.
+When participants thought of exercise as something they 'have to do', something they should be doing for their health, it became a burden in their life.
+It is argued that when exercise is framed in terms of health, rather than fun or enjoyment, it can supress the later, changing the way people experience exercise (Werle, Wansink, and Payne 2015).
+Critically, this may be exaggerated for people with disabilities as there is an overt focus on the specific health benefits of exercise, ignoring and stifling other possibilities of exercise experiences (Williams et al. 2018).
+Thus, when participants perceived exercise as a burden it was said to make it more difficult to persevere with an exercise regime.
+Participants spoke of how they needed to change their attitude towards exercise in order to maintain an active lifestyle and feel more positive towards being active.

+Attitudes and perceptions towards exercise and understanding how to exercise may also be impacted by the way healthcare professionals discuss physical activity with the patient, as one participant described:

+When you are sporty, they [doctors] generally just don't really get it.
+I think they just kind of say just stop doing this ... but it's like I need more than that, I need "this is what I can do, this is what I can't do, this is what is going to happen" ... so basically kind of said "don't do this and don't do that" but they haven't really said "but do this and do that".
+[Tammy, 26, OA]

+A lack of professional support is regularly reported as a barrier to activity (e.g. Wilcox et al. 2006; Veldhuijzen van Zanten et al. 2015), however our participants' experiences portray that support not only needs to be given but must be better tailored to the individual.
+Although participants' received support, at times healthcare professionals (e.g. doctors or physiotherapists) were said to have a blinkered approach, preferring to offer surgery over exercise management.
+Research has demonstrated that patients with arthritis are less likely to engage in regular exercise if they do not discuss it with their rheumatologist (Iversen, Eaton, and Daltroy 2004).
+Therefore, it is important for healthcare professionals to address exercise and combat possible negative beliefs (Larkin et al. 2017).
+By reinforcing to patients what they cannot do this may emphasise a negative stigma towards arthritis and physical activity.